Beef Bourguignon

 • 2 tbsp tomato paste

-• 750 ml beef stock (low sodium) , preferably homemade; otherwise the best you can afford
+• 60 g flour, all-purpose beef stock (low sodium, preferably homemade; otherwise, the best you can afford

 • 0.5 tsp salt